 The 1986 Gale Street Murders Haunted Community For One Long Week Before Charles Fedora Was Arrested

-The festivities and warm spirits of the holidays had just passed and Watertown was settling itself down for the winter, wrapped up in a layer of snow as the bone-chilling cold of January was upon the North Country barely the second week into the new year.
-The low temperature on January 8th was -23°F. Within the next 24 hrs, the temperatures would rise but the chilling discovery made at 306 Gale Street would leave people feeling a lot colder.
+The festivities and warm spirits of the holidays had just passed, and Watertown was settling itself down for the winter, wrapped up in a layer of snow as the bone-chilling cold of January was upon the North Country barely the second week into the new year.
+The low temperature on January 8th was -23°F. Within the next 24 hours, the temperatures would rise but the chilling discovery made at 306 Gale Street would leave people feeling a lot colder.

 Concern For Neighbors